Traveling with Pets: Tips that will help keep your pets safeHow to keep your furry friends safe and happy, and your vehicle fur-free!

 There is also a wealth of information about traveling with pets at the American Veterinary Medical Foundation website.

 Leaving on a jet plane with your furry companion?
-Do your research to know kennel restrictions, rules regarding checking pets and regulations for carrying on pets.
+Do your research to know kennel restrictions, rules regarding checking pets and airline regulations for traveling with pets.

 Here are some resources regarding flying with animals: